Missouri House of Representatives

-Citing growing concern for the direction of our state and nation, and at the urging of area business leaders, farmers, and educators, Perryville farmer and retired educator, Rick Francis announced his intention to run as a conservative Republican for the Missouri House of Representatives in the 145th District.
+Citing growing concern for the direction of our state and nation, and at the urging of area business leaders, farmers, and educators, Perryville farmer and retired educator, Rick Francis announced his intention and ran as a conservative Republican for the Missouri House of Representatives in the 145th District.
 The 145th District includes Bollinger, Madison, and most of Perry County and is currently being served by Shelley Kenney (R-Marble Hill) who is unable to run again due to term limits.

 Francis stated, “When I look at government I see too much wasteful spending and too many regulations hurting our small business owners and farmers.
 I also see a lack of respect for local control of our schools and the rights and freedoms of individuals and businesses.
 I intend to work aggressively to make changes in Jefferson City.”